iv-org/documentation/docs/youtube-errors-explained.md

 ### Error explained

-YouTube is limiting the traffic that you can sent to their servers.
+YouTube is limiting the traffic that you can send to their servers.
 This error may appear for a duration of 24 hours.

 ### Cause(s)